willi-dev/lara-starter-55/readme.md

 ## About Lara-Starter-55

-Starter for Laraver 5.5 Project
+Starter for Laravel 5.5 Project

 - Authentication use laravel based auth